-The concentration of CO_2 in the global atmosphere exceeded 400 parts per million by volume (ppmv) in 2017.
-This is an increase of approximately 130 ppmv from pre-industrial levels, or almost 50%.
+The concentration of CO_2 in the global atmosphere exceeded 418 parts per million by volume (ppmv) in 2023.
+This is an increase of approximately 148 ppmv from pre-industrial levels, or more than 50%.
 The official measurements of atmospheric CO_2 concentrations are recorded at Mauna Loa, Hawaii measuring station, activated in 1958.
 Earlier measurements are available from a number of sources.
 Some of these sources suggest that CO_2 concentrations have been higher than the current levels during the period when the measurements were taken.
 Others question the accuracy of these earlier measurements.